By: Jody Scheldt, Marketing Manager, 6/6/17

 Worldwide, marketers in the Financial Services industry are tasked with an extra layer of concern – they must ensure content adheres to constantly evolving regulatory guidelines while also maintaining brand identity.

-In an attempt to drive more consistent content, many organizations rely on a rigid and slow content creation process, but this actually may be counter-productive.
+In an attempt to drive more consistent high-quality content, many organizations rely on a rigid and slow content creation process, but this actually may be counter-productive.

 A recent empirical study on content consistency found that agility is the key to developing content that is both consistent and aligned with industry regulations.
 This study was conducted by Demand Metric, a research and advisory firm, in partnership with MarcomCentral and examined the cause – and impact – of inconsistent content.

 What is inconsistent content – and why does it happen?